Let Me Help You Travel to Buenos Aires

 Fly for Free

-One of the best ways to travel Buenos Aires for free is to have a credit card that rewards you.
-If you’re going to be spending money anyways, why not get something back?
-There are several travel credit cards out there with varying yearly prices and various rewards.
-Some don’t even charge you a fee for the first year; you just need to spend a certain amount of money within a certain amount of time and then you’re rewarded with points.
+Some credit cards don’t even charge you a fee for the first year; you just need to spend a certain amount of money within a certain amount of time and then you’re rewarded with points.
 So if you’re thinking of going to Buenos Aires in the next several months, get started now to accumulate those points.

 My favorite credit card for international travel is the Chase Sapphire Card.
 I’ve used my points to pay for international flights, and most recently a 3-night stay at a hotel in downtown Guadalajara.

-Private Driver When You Travel Buenos Aires
+Private Driver When You Travel to Buenos Aires

 Well, I have that person for you.
-I have used his services several times, as have my friends and family; I have also referred many other people to him without complaint.
-His name is Emilio, and you can contact him via whatsapp.
+I have used his services several times, as have my friends and family.
+I have also referred many other people to him without complaint.
+His name is Emilio, and you can contact him via WhatsApp.
 Let him know that Nicki referred you.

 Emilio